6 Ways to Add Code on Squarespace

 This injects code directly into the <head> of every page on your site.
 Ideal for site-wide tools like Google Analytics, tracking pixels, or fonts.
 Use with caution — code added here loads globally and can conflict with other scripts if not managed properly.

 Want to inject code into just one page?
 This is your best bet.
-It’s perfect for plugins or scripts that only need to load on a single landing page for faster load times and fewer conflicts.
+It’s perfect for plugins or scripts that only need to load on a single landing page, giving you faster load times and fewer conflicts site-wide.

 4. Custom CSS